hammyhammer/Oracle-DnD_Spell_Reference/README.md

 #### MVP
 <!-- *These are examples only.
 Replace with your own MVP features.* -->

 - Find and use external api
-- Render data on page
 - Allow user to type in a spell or cantrip.
 Press button to search
 - User recieves information regarding spell/cantrip
+- Render the data on the page that can be read and interrepted easily.
+- Allow a reset button to search different spells
 - Make it compartible on desktop and mobile.
 - Commit daily
 -